Rise of the Northstar

-Rise of the Northstar (abbreviated as ROTNS) is a French heavy metal and hardcore punk band from Paris.
+Rise of the Northstar (abbreviated as ROTNS) is a French heavy metal band from Paris.
 Formed in 2008, the band combines heavy metal, hip-hop, and hardcore punk with Japanese pop culture influences.
 The band currently consists of vocalist Vithia, lead guitarist Eva-B, rhythm guitarist Air One, bassist Yoru, and drummer Phantom with Vithia being the sole original member of the group.
-Rise of the Northstar has released two EPs, Tokyo Assault (2010) and Demonstrating My Saiya Style (2012), and two full-length albums, Welcame (2014) and The Legacy of Shi (2018).
+Rise of the Northstar has released two EPs, Tokyo Assault (2010) and Demonstrating My Saiya Style (2012), and three full-length albums, Welcame (2014), The Legacy of Shi (2018) and Showdown (2023).

 History

 2008–2010: Beginnings and Tokyo Assault

 Rise of the Northstar was founded by vocalist Vithia in Paris, 2008.
 The band's name was inspired by the manga Fist of the North Star (北斗の拳 Hokuto no Ken).
 The original line-up consisted of Vithia on vocals, Nicolas "Diego" L. on lead guitar, Loïc "Bboy" Ghanem on rhythm guitar, Lucas on bass, and Max V on drums.
 In the summer of 2008, the band released a demo containing two tracks on their Myspace.
 In 2009, they recorded three more tracks for five days at the Studio Sainte-Marthe in Paris, and released them on January 12, 2010 along with the two tracks of the demo as their first EP titled Tokyo Assault.
 In the summer of 2010, lead guitarist Nicolas "Diego" L. and drummer Max V left the band and were replaced respectively by Eva-B and Hokuto no Kev.